openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 Translations are complicated because they propagate backward, whereas passage context propagates forward: `Matt 2 (KJV), Eph 6 (NIV)` means that the KJV should apply to Matthew 2, while the NIV should apply to Ephesians 6.

-In theory, some translations could have different books or chapter/verse counts, so if we've made assumptions up to this point that, say, the Apocrypha doesn't exist, we may need to revisit those assumptions.
+In theory, some translations could have different books or chapter/verse counts, so if we've made assumptions up to this point that, say, certain chapters have a specific number of verses, we may need to revisit those assumptions.
 Therefore, we reprocess everything we've already seen.

 ### Generating Output

-With the `bcv_passage` processing complete, we exit the `@parse()` function; you can now ask for the results in the format that's convenient for you.
+With the `bcv_passage` processing complete, we exit the `parse()` function; you can now ask for the results in the format that's convenient for you.

-All the output functions call `@parsed_entities()`.
+All the output functions call `parsed_entities()`.
 This function loops through the results from `bcv_passage`, constructing an array of objects that other functions can draw from.
 This function ignores entities you're not interested in and adjusts indices to exclude some entities.
 For example, you may not want the `Ex` in `Hab 2 Ex`.
 (You can control this behavior using the options.)
 Most of the logic involves getting the indices right in corner cases.

 This function also creates OSIS strings and can combine consecutive references into a single range (e.g., `John.1,John.2` becomes `John.1-John.2`).

-You're probably not calling this function directly but instead are using one of the `osis*()` functions detailed above.
+You're probably not calling this function directly but instead are using `osis()` or `osis_and_indices()`, detailed above.

 ## Performance

-Performance degrades linearly with the number of passages found in a string.
-Using Node.js 0.10.33, it processes 2,000 tweets per second on a single 2.5 GHz core of an EC2 C4 Large instance.
+Performance degrades with the number of passages found in a string.
+You can generally expect to parse over 100 KB per second.

-In the worst case, given a string consisting of almost nothing but Bible passage references, it processes about 50-60 KB of text per second.
-In more realistic applications, it parses around 300 KB of text per second.

 ## Alternate Versification Systems

 The BCV parser supports several versification systems (described above).
-The appropriate versification system kicks in if the parsed text explicitly mentions a translation with an alternate versification system, or you can use `@set_options({"versification_system":"..."})`.
-You can extend the relevant `translations.coffee` to add additional ones.
+The appropriate versification system kicks in if the parsed text explicitly mentions a translation with an alternate versification system, or you can use `set_options({"versification_system":"..."})`.
+You can extend the relevant `translation_additions.js` to add additional ones (though the build process overwrites this file; you may be better off adding them in the `data.txt` for your language of interest.

 ## Non-English Support

-The Javascript files that don't start with `en` provide support for other languages.

-Using the files in [`src/template`](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser/tree/master/src/template) as a base, you can add support for additional languages; just use the appropriate ISO 639 language prefix.
-I'm happy to accept pull requests for new languages.
+Each file in `es/lang` provides support for additional languages.

 ### Supported Languages

 Most of these languages are in [Google Translate](https://translate.google.com/).

 <table>
 	<tr><th>Prefix</th><th>Language</th>